kaila-frazer/MCS_in_the_CCS/README.md

 Inputs required:
 To make this figure, you'll need a sea surface temperature time series.
 Here, we use dynamically downscaled sea surface temperature data which was published in Pozo Buil et al. (2021).

-## Build Fig 3
+## Build Fig 3 and Supplementary Fig 4
+Build a figure displaying typical marine cold-spells occuring per year across the California Current.
+The supplementary figure breaks down the results by climate model.
 Please note that the data processing required for this figure may take a long time (a day on a normal computer).

 Inputs required:
 This figure requires datasets of predicted and projected marine cold-spells in the California Current, which are stored in this repository in the "MCSs Detected" folder.
-Additionally, this script requires the roms_unique_id.grd file and the five NMS Shapefiles included in this repository.
+Additionally, this script requires the unique raster key file and the five NMS Shapefiles included in this repository.

 ## Build Fig 4 (**and supps?)
 ****